iqhive/runtime.link/Readme.md

 # runtime.link &nbsp;[![Go Reference](https://pkg.go.dev/badge/runtime.link.svg)](https://pkg.go.dev/runtime.link)

-The runtime.link project provides a dictionary for representing software interfaces via Go source.
+The runtime.link project provides a dictionary for representing software interfaces through Go source.
 It also provides several Go linkers that enable you to link to these interfaces at runtime.
 They can be connected via network protocols (ie. HTTP), through command line interfaces, or through supported platform-native ABIs.